pratik20gb/shorilabs/README.md

 ### Effects (23 patterns)
 Blur orbs, glass morphism, frosted glass, mesh gradients, animated gradients, vignettes, scanlines, neon grids, holographic effects, and plasma patterns.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingPattern`)
-3. Commit your changes (`git commit -m 'Add some AmazingPattern'`)
-4. Push to the branch (`git push origin feature/AmazingPattern`)
-5. Open a Pull Request

 ## 💻 CLI Usage

 After installing the CLI, you can use it from anywhere: